subratcall/msdataworkshop/README.md

    - If it is necessary to restart or rerun the process or to clean the database...
         - hit the `unschedulePropagation` button only if `setupTablesQueuesAndPropagation` was run and then hti the `deleteUsers` button
         - it may be necessary to run `deletepod admin` first as there may be open connections that need to be be released.
+   - If any changes are made to src code or deployment, simply run `./build.sh ; ./redeploy.sh` to rebuild and redeploy

 Task 9 (Demonstrate Converged database, Event-driven Order/Inventory Saga, Event Sourcing, CQRS, etc. via Order/Inventory store application)
    - `cd $MSDATAWORKSHOP_LOCATION/order-helidon ; ./build.sh ; ./deploy.sh`